smaremanda/add-in-docs/docs/develop/dictionary-task-pane-add-ins.md

 # Create a dictionary task pane add-in
-Learn about how to create a task pane add-in that provides dictionary or thesaurus lookups in Word 2013 or Excel 2013.

 This article shows you an example of a task pane add-in and accompanying web service that provides dictionary definitions or thesaurus synonyms for the user's current selection in a Word 2013 or Excel 2013 document.